grafana/agent/docs/sources/flow/reference/components/prometheus.relabel.md

 The most common use of `prometheus.relabel` is to filter Prometheus metrics or standardize the label set that will be passed to one or more downstream receivers.
 The `rule` blocks are applied to the label set of each metric in order of their appearance in the configuration file.
+The configured rules can be retrieved by calling the function in the `rules` export field.

 Multiple `prometheus.relabel` components can be specified by giving them different labels.